NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/skills.md

 Skills that are configured to expire will have warnings visualized in the Skills Display, letting the user know when the skill will is set to expire.

+### Expiration History <since project="skills-service" version="2.11" />

+A history of skills that have been expired can be viewed from the `Skill Expiration History` table on the `Project` page.
+This table will allow you to view the skill, the user associated and the date it expired.

 ## Copy Skill
 To use an existing Skill as a template for a new Skill, you can use the ![copy skill button](./screenshots/copy_btn.png) button available on a Skill row displayed on the Subject page.
 This will open a new Skill dialog populated with the details of the selected copy-from Skill.
 The name and id will be prepended with ``Copy of`` which can be changed